Hanataba o Kimi ni

-"Hanataba o Kimi ni" (花束を君に) is a song by Japanese singer-songwriter Hikaru Utada.
+"Hanataba o Kimi ni" (花束を君に) is a song by Japanese-American singer-songwriter Hikaru Utada.
 It was released digitally on April 15 2016, alongside "Manatsu no Tōriame" as joint singles for the album Fantôme.
 The song was the theme to the dorama Toto Neechan.
 The single is Utada's first release since 2012's Evangelion: 3.0 theme song "Sakura Nagashi", and marks their official comeback to the Japanese music scene.

 Composition

 "Hanataba o Kimi ni" is a soft J-pop ballad featuring prominent strings, as well as a piano and drums.
 It is one of their few singles to be completely in Japanese, with no English words in it.
 Lyrically, it speaks about the appreciation felt for a departed person and symbolically sending them a bouquet to show it.
 During one verse, they talk about how pain and sorrow were vital for love to exist (If there weren't any of the daily secret pains and loneliness / And there were only fun things / Then we got away without feeling anything like love).